dafny-lang/dafny/docs/OnlineTutorial/guide.md

 to return before reaching the end of the body block of the method.
 Return statements can be just the `return` keyword (where the current value of the out parameters are used), or they can take a list of values to return.
-There are also compound statements, such as `if` statements. `If` statements do not require parentheses around the boolean condition, and act as one would expect:
+There are also compound statements, such as `if` statements. `if` statements do not require parentheses around the boolean condition, and act as one would expect:

 ``` {.edit}